cozy-creator/noot-standard/README.md

 **Partially Owned Noot:** a noot is 'partially owned' if its transfer_cap is outside of itself.
 The noot CAN be claimed by an external process.

 **Noot Dispenser:** a module that is pre-loaded with a fixed supply of NootDNA.
 It accepts coins, and returns NootDNA, which is used to craft a Noot.

+### Problem with this

+Suppose you want to have composable noots, like you have 5 noots that combine into being one noot.
+How can we do that?

+- We can't store the 5 piece noots, because they do not have 'store'.
+If they did have store, they'd be arbitrarily transferable (on Sui, not on module-ownership).
+So we could solve his by saying 'fuck it' and adding 'store' to noots, and leaning on module-ownership and ignoring Sui-ownership.
+- Child-objects are not possible, because again, the same reason as above.
+- We could take the transfer caps out of each of the noots, and then lock them inside of the combined-noot.
+We'd effectively just allow the component-noots to continue to exist, but you couldn't sell or transfer them, but you could still continue to use them individually if you wanted, which would be a little weird; or maybe we could stop that by putting the owner as 'bricked' or value essentially meaning it no longer exists.
+If you did sell the combined-noot, whoever has it could take out the transfer caps and reclaim the other noots.
+-

+### Thoughts:

+- Should noot.data_id be optional?
+Would we want to create a noot which DOESN'T have corresponding data?
+In that case it would be impossible to display it; it would be kind of an incomplete Noot.
+-